gizzmo123456/AMS-Build/CI-projects/exampleProject/builds/README.md

 Root folder for all project builds.

-the idea is every build gets it own unique build folder which is mounted into the project at 'CI-root/build'

-the build folder is a copy of 'templateBuild' folder,
+This idea behind this, we have a master copy of the project that is copied into its own directory for building. the build directory will contain the output log, a copy of the project, a copy of the pipeline.json file and a directory for the output build :)